philc/book-notes/why we sleep - matthew walker.md

     * Beware dark chocolate at night, because it contains caffeine.
     * Caffeine crash: the high contrast between complete wakefulness because of adenosine blockage, versus the high adenosine count once the caffeine wars off.
-    * (Fun diagram of the effects of varoius drugs on spiderweb building.
+    * (Fun diagram of the effects of various drugs on spiderweb building.
 Caffeine produced the worst results).
   * Sleep pressure and circadian rhythm do not coordinate, but they are usually aligned.
   * "Sleep debt" comes from adenosine accumulation across nights, because the sleep each night wasn't long